Marc-Pierre-Barbier/MakeFile-template/README.md

 * src will contains your sources

 the result of a build is a file call run infide the makefile folder

+you can crosscompiler for windows by using make windows the resulting file will be called run.exe